MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 The difference between rest parameters and the arguments object There are three main differences between rest parameters and the arguments object:

-* The arguments object is not a real array, while rest parameters are Array instances, meaning methods like sort(), map(), forEach() or pop() can be applied on it directly.
+* The arguments object is not a real array, while rest parameters are Array instances, meaning methods like `sort()`, `map()`, `forEach()` or `pop()` can be applied on it directly.
 * The arguments object has additional functionality specific to itself (like the callee property).
-* The ...restParam bundles all the extra parameters into a single array, therefore it does not contain any named argument defined before the ...restParam.
-Whereas the arguments object contains all of the parameters — including the parameters in the ...restParam array — bundled into one array-like object.
+* The `...`restParam bundles all the extra parameters into a single array, therefore it does not contain any named argument defined before the `...`restParam.
+Whereas the arguments object contains all of the parameters — including the parameters in the `...`restParam array — bundled into one array-like object.
 From arguments to an array
 Rest parameters were introduced to reduce the boilerplate code that was commonly used for converting a set of arguments to an array.